Steps to avoid registering unwanted NICs in DNS on a multihomed domain controller

 On the unwanted NIC TCP/IP Properties, select Advanced > DNS, and then unselect Register this connections Address in DNS.

 Open the DNS server console, highlight the server on the left pane, and then select Action > Properties.
 On the Interfaces tab, select listen on only the following IP addresses.
 Remove unwanted IP address from the list.

 On the Zone properties, select Name server tab.
-Along with FQDN of the DC, you will see the IP address associated with the DC.
+Along with FQDN of the DC, you'll see the IP address associated with the DC.
 Remove unwanted IP address if it's listed.

-After doing this, delete the existing unwanted Host A record of the DC.
+After doing it, delete the existing unwanted Host A record of the DC.